zama-ai/fhevm-solidity/docs/references/functions.md

 # Smart contracts - HTTPZ API

-This document provides an overview of the functions available in the `TFHE` Solidity library.
-The TFHE library provides functionality for working with encrypted types and performing operations on them.
+This document provides an overview of the functions available in the `FHE` Solidity library.
+The FHE library provides functionality for working with encrypted types and performing operations on them.
 It implements fully homomorphic encryption (FHE) operations in Solidity.

 ## Overview

-The `TFHE` Solidity library provides essential functionality for working with encrypted data types and performing fully homomorphic encryption (FHE) operations in smart contracts.
+The `FHE` Solidity library provides essential functionality for working with encrypted data types and performing fully homomorphic encryption (FHE) operations in smart contracts.
 It is designed to streamline the developer experience while maintaining flexibility and performance.

 ### **Core Functionality**